-The Audit Committee, which generally meets four times a year, prepares the proceedings and resolutions of the Supervisory Board relating to the adoption of the annual financial statements and the consolidated financial statements, the review of the non-financial statement and also the auditor appointment proposal to be made to the Annual General Meeting.
+The Audit Committee, which generally meets four times a year, prepares the proceedings and resolutions of the Supervisory Board relating to the adoption of the annual financial statements and the consolidated financial statements, the review of the non-financial statement and sustainability report and also the auditor appointment proposal to be made to the Annual General Meeting.
 It issues audit mandates to the auditor following the latter's appointment by the Annual General Meeting and defines the focal areas of the audit or review, as well as dealing with questions of audit fee and other advisory services provided by the auditor.
-The Audit Committee specifies a cap on the provision of other advisory services, i.e. nonaudit-related services as permitted in the relevant EU regulations, and overseas adheres to same.
-It also monitors the independence and qualifications of the auditor, requiring the latter to submit a declaration of independence which it then evaluates.
+The Audit Committee specifies a cap on the provision of other advisory services, i.e. non-audit-related services as permitted in the relevant EU regulations, and overseas adheres to same.
+It also monitors the independence and gualifications of the auditor, requiring the latter to submit a declaration of independence which it then evaluates.
 Furthermore, the Audit Committee monitors the accounting process and assesses the effectiveness of the Internal Control System, the Risk Management System and the Internal Auditing and Review System.
+The heads of the Group functions Legal & Compliance, Treasury and Internal Audit in particular regularly report to the Audit Committee.
 It discusses with the Management Board, in the presence of the auditor, the quarterly reports and the financial report for the half-year prior to their publication.
 It is likewise involved in issues relating to compliance and audit quality.
 The Group's Internal Audit function reports regularly to the Audit Committee.
-Prior to the respective publication dates, it discusses the guarterly statements and the financial report for the half year with the Management Board in a meeting that is also attended by the external auditor.
+Prior to the respective publication dates, it discusses the quarterly statements and the financial report for the half year with the Management Board in a meeting that is also attended by the external auditor.
 The Audit Committee also monitors the internal procedure for assessing whether transactions with related parties are conducted correctly and at arm's length, and adopts resolutions in place of the Supervisory Board governing the approval of transactions with related parties as defined in Sections 111a to 111c AktG, where such transactions require Supervisory Board approval per Section 111b AktG.